The Missing Piece - This One Goes Out to All the Antiracism Advocates

 I’m building my own foundation, yeah!”

-I wish you nothing but happiness, success and a new, energising hope-filled life playlist
+I’m wishing you nothing but happiness, success, and a new hope-filled playlist for your journey.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).